krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 over time.

-The units of this presence are developer-days - potentially in a completely different space from the task, but grounded over the same time interval as the task.
+The units of this presence are developer-days - potentially in a completely different dimension from the task, but grounded over the same time interval as the task.

-Here we are saying: "the task being in this boundary over this time period, had this effect."
+Here we are saying: "the task being in this boundary over this time period, had this effect in a related dimension."

-We will describe this using a presence with an arbitrary real valued mass.
-We will assume that there is some function, called $\mathsf{load}$ in this case, that computes this mass.
+We will describe this using a presence with an arbitrary _real valued mass_.
+We will assume that there is some function, that computes this mass.
+In our example, let's call this function $\mathsf{load}.$

 The presence can then be described as